Want to receive regular updates on study abroad programs? Sign up to our newsletter here!

 After receiving permission to proceed with the field research, the DBA participant gathers and analyses all the data and information from relevant sources, be it interviews, literature, surveys, or company-specific information.
 The outcome of the dissertation research is a book-length manuscript (ideally consisting of a combination of international scientific journal publications), representing an original contribution to one of the numerous facets in the broad fields of management.

 Originality is demonstrated through the discovery of new facets, the discovery of a new conceptual framework, or the creative application of existing analytical concepts and tools to address contemporary issues in industry.
 Such a contribution should ensure that the dissertation can withstand the independent critical scrutiny of experts in that field.
 The DBA participant is therefore required to defend the dissertation in front of a dissertation defense (examination) committee, consisting of both faculty as well as external experts in the field of research.

 - Certified translated scanned copy MA degree/diploma

 - Five-page preliminary research proposal outline indicating the general area of interest for the research

 Maastricht School of Management - MSM

 Founded in 1952, Maastricht School of Management (MSM) is one of the oldest and most international business schools in the Netherlands.
-MSM offers research-driven and internationally accredited programs in management, amongst others (Executive) MBA, Master and Doctorate degree programs.
-Its...
+MSM offers research-driven and internationally accredited programs in management, and (Executive) MBA, Master and Doctorate degree programs.
+MSM’s MBA is...